-Answer :- In order for me to grow it is necessary that I am faced with challenges.
+Answer:- In order for me to grow it is necessary that I am faced with challenges.
 I am always seeking challenges that allow me to make maximum use of my skills and strengths.
 I have always been extremely motivated when faced with a challenge.
 It is a good challenge that makes a person grow professionally.
 I also have the necessary strengths and skills to handle challenging situations without succumbing to pressure.
-In the past I’ve experienced several professional challenges head on and emerged victorious.
+In the past, I’ve experienced several professional challenges head on and emerged victoriously.
 My resume also shows the various challenges I’ve faced.

 7. Please Describe Your Management Style

-8. What salary do your expect for a head of nursing position?
+8. What salary do you expect for a head of nursing position?

 9. Why should we hire you for the director of nursing job?

 Answer:- While I’m well aware of the fact that there may be countless candidates with similar skills and strengths who have shown up here today for this interview, I have something that most of them may not and that is passion.
 From the time that I was a child, I always dreamed of helping and serving the sick and needy.
 I knew at a young age that I wanted to be a nurse and grow in that field so I can help people recover from discomforting and painful illnesses.
 I have also always been excellent with children and that skill has helped me handle frustrating and cranky patients with the utmost ease and without me having to lose my mind.
 My passion towards nursing makes me ideal for this job because staying back at work for long hours is not a hassle for me but a pleasure.
 My passion makes me extremely dedicated to the job and you won’t be disappointed in my overall nursing and nursing skills.